Find schools that offer these popular programs

 Earning a high school diploma or the equivalent is required to work as a title closer.
 Title closers review documents prior to closing and organize the transfer of money after a closing.
 Classes in keyboarding, research skills, computer use, and math might help prepare an individual for a career as a title closer.

 Step 2: Begin Working as a Title Closer

-A title closer prepares documents for closings; reviews liens, judgments and other title commitments on properties to ensure they're cleared prior to closing; and makes certain that all title closing documents are legally compliant.
-They also communicate with lenders and realtors, obtain insurance certificates and provide necessary disclosures about property titles.
+A title closer prepares documents for closings and reviews liens, judgments and other title commitments on properties to ensure they're cleared prior to closing, and makes certain that all title closing documents are legally compliant.
+He or she also communicate with lenders and realtors, obtains insurance certificates, and provide necessary disclosures about property titles.

-The designation of notary public can broaden employment opportunities for title closers as some employers will seek out title closers who have received this certification.
+The designation of notary public can broaden employment opportunities for title closers since some employers seek out title closers who have received this certification.
 A notary public is authorized to act as an official witness to legal transactions.
-Requirements to become a notary public are established by each state and might include paying a fee, completing a training program and passing an exam.
-Continuing education is usually required to maintain the credential.
+Requirements to become a notary public are established by each state and might include paying a fee, completing a training program, and passing an exam.
+Continuing education is usually required to maintain this credential.

 In summary, a title closer needs a high school diploma or the equivalent.
 Certification as a notary public could increase a title closer's job prospects.